-Alaska lawmakers draft plan for federal aid money
+Alaska House panel releases draft plan for federal aid money

-JUNEAU, Alaska (AP) — Alaska lawmakers have proposed spending about $700 million from a new federal aid package to help nonprofit organizations, local governments and tourism-related organizations.
+JUNEAU, Alaska (AP) — Members of the Alaska House have proposed spending about $700 million from a new federal aid package to help nonprofit organizations, local governments and tourism-related organizations.

-The Alaska House of Representatives unveiled the plan on Friday, differing from Republican Gov. Mike Dunleavy’s broad outline last week to use the funds to aid businesses and infrastructure investments, the Anchorage Daily News reported.
+The draft plan, introduced in the House Finance Committee on Friday, differs from Republican Gov. Mike Dunleavy’s broad outline to use the funds to aid businesses and infrastructure investments, the Anchorage Daily News reported.

 Last month, Congress passed the relief package, which included $1 billion in economic aid to Alaska.
-Lawmakers proposed saving the rest of the money for spending next year.
+The draft committee proposal would save the rest of the money for spending next year.

-The plan includes substituting $455 million in federal aid with tax dollars, which would free up $230 million for the state’s capital budget — used to fund construction and renovation projects — and $175 million for the Permanent Fund dividend.
+The proposal includes substituting federal money for tax dollars in parts of the budget to free about $230 million for the state capital budget and $175 million for possible use for Permanent Fund dividends, the yearly checks paid to residents from Alaska’s oil-wealth fund.

 The plan also includes allocating $80 million for local governments, $30 million for nonprofit organizations, $30 million in grants to small businesses, $20 million for local economic development organizations to promote tourism in the state and more.